liefni/rql/README.md

 # RQL [![Build Status](https://secure.travis-ci.org/liefni/rql.png)](http://travis-ci.org/liefni/rql)

-RQL is a DSL for active record designed to allow derived/calculated attributes on models to be used in database queries.
+RQL is a DSL for ActiveRecord designed to allow derived/calculated attributes on models to be used in database queries.

 ## Installation